Expressive Boundedness of Authoritative DNS Response Selection: Conclusion

 \section{Conclusion}

 This work shows that authoritative DNS response selection is not an open-ended design space, but a bounded semantic domain determined directly by protocol constraints.
-By making these bounds explicit, we show that all admissible resolver-visible behaviors factor through a finite conditional–selection structure and admit intrinsic algebraic organization.
+By making these bounds explicit, we show that all admissible resolver-visible behaviors factor through a finite conditional–selection structure over finite structured candidate domains and admit intrinsic algebraic organization.

 Modeling systems and representations as semantic restrictions of this domain separates questions of meaning from questions of implementation, and explains expressiveness loss, equivalence, and approximation as consequences of restriction and collapse rather than feature disparity.